-Prior to the issuance of the Bonds and refunding of the Refunded Bonds, as of November 1, 2018 the Board has approximately \$7.4 billion aggregate principal amount of outstanding long-term general obligation debt.
-The Board's outstanding long-term general obligation debt includes approximately \$7.3 billion aggregate principal amount of Alternate Revenue Bonds (excluding the Bonds and the refunding of the Refunded Bonds) of which approximately \$6.8 billion is fixed rate debt and approximately \$432.2 million is variable rate debt.
+As of November 1, 2018 the Board has approximately \$7.4 billion aggregate principal amount of outstanding long-term general obligation debt.
+The Board's outstanding long-term general obligation debt includes approximately \$7.3 billion aggregate principal amount of Alternate Revenue Bonds of which approximately \$6.8 billion is fixed rate debt and approximately \$432.2 million is variable rate debt.
 It also includes approximately \$73.5 million aggregate principal amount of fixed rate leases with the Public Building Commission (the "PBC Leases").
 The lease rentals due under the PBC Leases are supported by separate unlimited property tax levies of the Board.
 For additional information on the Public Building Commission, see "- Overlapping Taxing Districts and Overlapping Debt."
 To provide for payment of the lease rentals under the PBC Leases, the Board has established lease payment debt service fund accounts with a lease payment trustee.
 Under the School Code and resolutions of the Board establishing those trust accounts, the Board has levied a separate tax unlimited as to rate or amount on real property within the School District to pay the lease rentals under the PBC Leases.
 Tax receipts of the Board attributable to the Board's PBC Leases are required to be paid by the County Collectors directly to the lease payment trustee and deposited in a fund account to be used for the payment of the applicable lease rentals under the PBC Leases when due.
 Investment income on deposits in the fund accounts established to make lease rentals under the PBC Leases is paid to the Board to the extent not needed to meet the lease obligations for which the particular fund account is established.
-See "PLAN OF FINANCE - Fiscal Year 2019 and Future Financings" and see "-Board's Long-Term Debt Service Schedule" and "- Board's Variable Rate Bonds."